vijayhardaha/yt-kabir-dohe-chrome-extension/README.md

 - `content.js`: Interacts with the YouTube page to post a comment and like the video.
 - `comments.json`: Stores the list of "Kabir Ke Dohe".
 - `manifest.json`: Defines the extension and its permissions.
-- `popup.html`: Simple HTML file for the extension's popup (optional).

 ### GitHub Actions